The Second Effort of the XI Brigade

 | SPANISHSKY.DK 12 MARCH 2021 |

-Several years ago I was reading the biography of a German brigadista and came across a phrase I had never heard: zweiten Versuch – the ‘second effort’.
-The second effort turned out to be an important part of the history of the XI Brigade, as I found out from accounts by German brigade members Ludwig Renn that was given to me (along with a historic photograph) by Reinhardt Silbermann
+Several years ago, Nancy Phillips was reading the biography of a German brigadista and came across a phrase she had never heard: Zweiten Einsatz – the ‘Second Effort’.
+The Second Effort turned out to be an important part of the history of the XI Brigade, as she found out from accounts by German brigade members Ludwig Renn that was given to her (along with a historic photograph) by Reinhardt Silbermann

 By Nancy Phillips, with thanks to Reinhardt Silbermann

 The Second Effort took place months after the departure of those members of the International Brigades who could return to their respective home countries, and shortly before the fall of Barcelona.

 On 23 January 1939, the Spanish Government once again called upon the international volunteers to protect the Republic.
 This time, to protect Spanish refugees as they fled towards France from attacks by Franco’s troops.
 Thus, members of the reorganised XI Brigade were faced with the question of their willingness to go into combat again.